benmoose/atomic-reducer/README.md

 }
 ```

-The idea is that this is the smallest _atmoic_ state unit, to be composed with other atomic reducers to build more complex reducers.
-The advantage of this is that each entity by definition completely manages it's own data, loading and error states and whether a particular item is selected.
+The idea is that this reducer is the smallest _atmoic_ state unit, to be composed with other atomic reducers to build more complex reducers.
+The advantage of this is that each entity completely manages it's own data and avoids bloated reducer logic.

 ## Why would I use this?
 It's common for a reducer to manage several entity types.
 For example a